CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 !!! note "Team Conflict Example"
     A common conflict in working style is when there are team members who always want to get a headstart on their work, while there are team members who are fine with doing work a few days before the deadline.
 It causes panic in the former team members, while the latter team members feel frustrated as to why they are being rushed.

 As such, your first process task of the semester will be creating a teamwork contract with your teammates.
-It is a **1-2 page** document (soft cap) containing information that all teammates agree to follow.
+It is a **1 - 2 page** document containing information that all teammates agree to follow.
 You should work on the contract **with all members present**.
+We recommend that you keep it to around 1 page, 2 page is a **hard limit.**

-Additionally, **it is more important that you only include statements that the team will adhere** to than it is to fulfill the length requirement (quality over quantity!)
+Additionally, **it is more important that you only include statements that the team will adhere to** than it is to fulfill the length requirement (quality over quantity!)
 You do not need to write full sentences (bullet points are okay), but your decisions must be clearly conveyed in the document.

 You are free to include anything that your team deems necessary, but you should minimally address the following sections: